sympto-health/sympto-api/README.md

 CLIENT_ID=<XXX>
 CLIENT_SECRET=<XXX>
 CLIENT_URL=<XXX>
+CLIENT_FRONTEND_URL=<XXX>
 ```

 > Note that the Client URL must be in the format http://<DEV_BOX_URL>
 >    (No trailing slash, and include http)
+>  The client frontend URL will usually be the Client URL without the specified port number, unless otherwise noted.

 ## Starting the Application